scrabbletank/farhome-rules/rulesdoc.md

 ## Terms

 ##### Finesse
-This weapon can use either Strength or Dexterity for attack rolls.
+This weapon can use either strength or Dexterity for attack rolls.

 ##### Loading
 This weapon can only be used to attack once per turn.